-□ Does your faith community have, or has it had, an openly LGBTQIA+ paid staff? □ Does your faith community have, or has it had, openly LGBTQIA+ moderators, treasurers, council members or other elected lay positions? □ In the hiring of staff or volunteers is there training spent on how your faith community lives out its Welcome Statement?
+- ☐ Does your faith community have, or has it had, an openly LGBTQIA+ clergy person? - ☐ Does your faith community have, or has it had, an openly LGBTQIA+ paid staff? - □ Does your faith community have, or has it had, openly LGBTQIA+ moderators, treasurers, council members or other elected lay positions? - ☐ In the hiring of staff or volunteers is there training spent on how your faith community lives out its Welcome Statement?